Table of Contents

 Let's do the math:

-Keep in mind that large amounts of raspberries may upset your dog's stomach, and extremely high amount of raspberries may cause hypoglycemia or even be fatal.
+Remember that large amounts of raspberries may upset your dog's stomach, and extremely high quantities of raspberries may cause hypoglycemia or even be fatal.